It's Never Been Easier to Create the Hair Trends From Music's Big Night - E! Online

 Center Part Pony

-- Prep damp hair with the TRESemmé One-Step 5-in-1 Smooth Cream and blow-dry sleek.
-TRESemmé says this multitasking product has 5-in-1 benefits like adding glossy shine, heat protection, taming frizz and controlling flyaways.
+- Prep damp hair with the TRESemmé One-Step Smooth Cream and blow-dry sleek.
+This multitasking product has 5-in-1 benefits like 24-hour frizz control, glossy shine, heat protection, color-vibrancy and softness.

 - Secure the hair with a hair tie.